How we are keeping you and our staff safe while working in your home

 - We will ask you to leave all internal doors open to the room where the problem is, to reduce the amount of items that need to be touched.

 - Before the operatives enter your home, it is important, where possible, that you go into a different room away from the repair item.
 This will help everyone to maintain a safe distance from each other.
 Please do keep the door open just in case we need to ask you a question.
+Please wear a face mask when a tradesperson or other GreenSquare staff member is working in your home.

 - It is important you do not access the area while we’re completing the work.
 It might need to be made safe before you enter.